frnsys/port.py/README.md

 - `category.html` - used to render category pages
 - `index.html` - used to render the home page
 - `single.html` - used to render single post pages
-- `search.html` - used to render search results
 - `page.html` - used to render non-post/non-category pages
 - `404.html` - 404 error page
 - `500.html` - 500 error page